Username or E-mail

 After importing frames, you can give the Animation a name, alter frame durations and other properties we described above.

-Note: Mobile games have to import images at twice their size in order to accomodate the Retina Display.
-See our Retina Display article for details.
+Note: Mobile games have to import images at quadruple their size in order to accomodate larger resolution displays.
+Read our Scaling article for details.

 Method 2: Drag and Drop

 You can drag and drop an image into Stencyl while the Actor Editor is open.
-Doing this will bring up the dialog you see in method 1.
+Doing this will bring up the dialog you see in Step (2) of the standard method.

 Notes

-- Dragging in an image to the Dashboard or an editor that is not the Actor Editor will have varying effects, none which will import a new animation for the current Actor.
-Expected but worth noting.
+• Dragging in an image to the Dashboard or an editor that is not the Actor Editor will have varying effects, none which will import a new animation for the current Actor.

 Switching Animations